 Amy grew up sailing on Cape Cod, Massachusetts.
 Every year, her parents would charter a boat for a month to travel the east coast.
 At the age of 8, she was sent to sailing camp in Brewster, Cape Cod, where she returned year after year, eventually exploring other Cape Cod sailing schools as well.
 For 5 years during high school and college, she taught sailing at a club in Boston on Hobie cats, lasers, and 420s.
 During her final years there, she was the head instructor, overseeing the curriculum and all levels of the summer camp program, coaching the racing group.
 After moving to New York, Amy worked at the Manhattan Sailing School teaching ASA Basic Keelboat Sailing for two seasons.

 Stephen Yip, Director of Sailing Operations at ONE°15 Brooklyn Marina has over 20 years of sailing and teaching experience around New York Harbor.
 Stephen began his sailing career with a community sailing program on a small fresh water reservoir in Calgary, Alberta.
 Through the generosity and goodwill of other sailors, Stephen has accumulated a wealth of experience from sailing in different venues around the world in variety of different boats.
-His experience includes club racing, match racing, long distance racing and major regattas.
+His experience includes club racing, match racing, long distance racing, major regattas, deliveries and charter operations.

-When he is not racing he shares his passion about sailing through teaching, most recently with the Manhattan Sailing School, and has also been known to run bareboat charters in the Caribbean Islands in his spare time.
+When he is not racing he shares his passion about sailing through teaching, most recently with the Manhattan Sailing School, and does deliveries and run charters in his spare time.